MicrosoftDocs/azure-devops-docs/docs/build-release/test/test-build.md

 ---
-title: Run tests with your builds | Visual Studio Team Services and Team Foundation Server
+title: Run tests with your builds | VSTS and Team Foundation Server
 description: Run tests with your builds for continuous integration ms.prod: vs-devops-alm ms.technology: vs-devops-test-continuous